5 Steps to Use Google Sheets as a CRM (Free Template)

-Quick question: how many business cards and sticky notes with important contact information are on your desk right now?
+Quick question: how many business cards and/or sticky notes with important contact information are on your desk right now?
 Too many?
 Yeah, I thought so.

 Maybe you’ve always had a problem with organization.
-Or maybe you’re getting so many new leads that it’s become harder and harder to keep up (if so, congrats!).
+Or maybe you’re getting so many new leads, it’s become harder and harder to keep up.
+(If that's the case, congrats!).

 Either way, it’s time for an upgrade.